Learning to Learn-at-Test-Time: Language Agents with Learnable Adaptation Policies: Experiments

 \subsection{Analysis of Emergent Adaptation Policies (RQ3)}

 \textbf{The optimized $\phi^*$ consists of task-agnostic adaptation strategies and environment-specific domain knowledge} (Appendix~\ref{app:structural}).
-The adaptation strategies include general strategies such as how the meta-agent should perform \textbf{credit assignment} over episode outcomes, \textbf{extract and consolidate knowledge} from observed trajectories, and \textbf{balance exploitation of known strategies with disciplined exploration}.
-These strategies appear consistently across both Jericho and WebArena-Lite, suggesting they reflect general principles of effective adaptation rather than surface patterns specific to either benchmark.
+The adaptation strategies include general strategies such as how the meta-agent should perform \textbf{credit assignment} over episode outcomes, \textbf{extract and consolidate knowledge} from observed trajectories, and \textbf{balance exploitation of known routes with disciplined exploration}.
+These meta-strategies emerged naturally during meta-training and were progressively separated from domain knowledge (Appendix~\ref{app:optimization_trajectory}).
+Appendix~\ref{app:case_studies} provides case studies of how they lead to improvement at test time.

-\textbf{Meta-training progressively separated adaptation strategies from domain knowledge.} The optimization trajectory (Appendix~\ref{app:optimization_trajectory}) shows that early iterations hardcode environment-specific knowledge into the meta-prompt, achieving strong performance on individual training games but transferring poorly to others.
-As meta-training continues, cross-task validation in the expert pool drives the adaptation policy to factor into two components: task-agnostic adaptation strategies (as described above) and conditional fact banks that activate domain knowledge only when the current episode log confirms the relevant environment.
-This factorization emerged from the evolutionary process as a natural consequence of satisfying all validation tasks simultaneously.
+\paragraph{Fact-bank ablation.} To isolate the contribution of task-agnostic adaptation strategies, we remove the domain-specific fact banks from the optimized meta-prompt.
+Table~\ref{tab:factbank_ablation} compares this No-Facts variant with the full optimized prompt and the unoptimized Naive prompt.

-\textbf{The optimized meta-prompt $\phi^*$ can be viewed abstractly as a natural-language learning algorithm.} The adaptation strategies it encodes are general adaptation procedures broadly applicable to agents learning from experience---expressed in natural language and executed by a language model rather than encoded as model weights, making the learned adaptation policy both interpretable and transferable across model backbones.
-The fact that meta-training discovers these adaptation rules from task performance alone, without hand-engineering their form, suggests that effective adaptation is itself a learnable procedure.
-Detailed case studies are provided in Appendix~\ref{app:case_studies}.
+\textbf{Removing fact banks hurts ID but improves OOD performance.} ID drops likely because the stored game facts help on seen games, whereas OOD rises from 0.28 to 0.34 with GPT-5 and from 0.26 to 0.31 with GLM-5.
+This suggests that the OOD gains come mainly from the task-agnostic strategies, which remain effective on unseen games.
+This further highlights a benefit of our prompt-based design: since the learned adaptation policy is a text artifact, the game-specific fact banks and the task-agnostic meta-strategies are explicitly separable.
+Such separation would not be possible if the policy were encoded in model weights.